Oyeleye/chat-app/README.md

 Dependencies installed: @ant-design/icons, axios, react-chat-engine

 I signed up on https://chatengine.io, copied my Project ID, once in, after  registration, and pasted in my App.js ChatEngine component already imported to your App.js file.
+From the site, I also created a user, and also created a chat, which I then copied their ID to my App.js.
+However, this is not enough to make my user creation and chat dynamic.
+Hence, I had to throw in some codes in App.js to allow such dynamics.

 I created an App.css that I imported in my App.js to customize my styling.